RMerl/asuswrt-merlin/README-merlin.txt

    - Custom DDNS (through a user script)
    - Advanced NAT loopback (as an alternative to the default one)
    - TOR support, individual client control
+   - Selective client routing (aka split tunnel) for the OpenVPN client

 Web interface: